|

 Many would say yes that the petroglyph, one form of rock art is graffiti.
 However, others claim that these different forms of rock art, especially the petroglyph, are in fact ancient written communications, but that we have yet to solved the code for understanding their communication.

 There are many forms of ancient rock art, which include the well know petroglyph and pictograph.
-However, rock art also includes cave paintings, geoglyphs and rock relief, all of which are the subject of this gallery.
+However, rock art also includes cave paintings, geoglyphs and rock relief, all of which are included as the subject of this gallery.

 The defining characteristic of rock art is that it is placed on natural rock surfaces, and thus is distinct from artworks placed on constructed walls and those that are free-standing sculpture.
 As such, rock art is a form of landscape art, and includes designs on boulder, cliff faces, cave walls, cave ceilings, and on ground surface rock.